 - 1) Use the results from this study as an early warning system for ecosystem health concerns.
-If nothing else, this project reveals if and how patterns at landscape patterns have momentum that may seem benign, or even entirely missed in the absence of an NRV analyses.
-The impacts of those pattern changes (negative or otherwise) on fine filter values such as species are often only obvious many years or decades later, at which point management become reactionary.
+If nothing else, this project reveals if and how patterns at landscape patterns have momentum towards a wide range of negative social, economic, and ecological consequences that may now seem benign or even entirely dismissed.
+The impacts of those pattern changes (negative or otherwise) on fine filter values such as species and wildfire risk are often only obvious many years or decades later, at which point management become reactionary.
 Our current, "value-based" management systems force us to continually be responding to known, existing threats.
 Shifting to a more proactive NRV-based management paradigm that tracks early-warning metrics is the ultimate manifestation of a precautionary principle. - 2) Change the channel on the role / importance of disturbance.
 This landscape needs more disturbance activity relative to NRV.
 For too long, disturbance has been largely associated with negative social, economic, and ecological consequences.
 From an ecological perspective the boreal is now, and always will be, a disturbance-dependent ecosystem.
-This means one of the ultimate measures of a healthy ecosystem (and thus sustainability, and thus social and economic values as well) is the quality of disturbance activities, not the existence of them in the form of simplistic thresholds (for example).

-- 3) Consider a sensitively analyses with different LTFCs.
-The main weakness of this study is the lack of confidence in the LTFC estimates.
-Although it is possible that the LTFCs could be longer than those used, it is just as likely that the actual historical numbers are lower.
-Doing a sensitively analyses by bracketing LTFCs could provide valuable new information. - 4) Finalize model testing and validation.
+This means one of the ultimate measures of a healthy ecosystem (and thus sustainability, and thus social and economic values as well) is the quality of disturbance activities, not the existence of them in the form of simplistic thresholds (for example). - 3) Do a sensitively analyses with different LTFCs.
+The main weakness of this study is the strength of the LTFC estimates.
+Although it is possible that the LTFCs could be longer than those used it is just as likely they could be shorter.
+Doing a sensitively analyses by bracketing LTFCs could provide valuable insights. - 4) Repeat the analyses at regional scales.
+This landscape was quite small for doing NRV analyses at coarse scales.
+Coupling the results of this report with one at the regional scale may add valuable new insights. - 5) Support proactive research.
+Natural resource research priorities tend to shift over time, and largely in response to reactive topics and values.
+We should, and now have, the ability to get ahead of that curve by understanding and anticipating future challenges as per the argument in point #1.
+For this landscape, the most pressing need is an upgrade on the quality of the LTFC estimates. - 6) Finalize model testing and validation.
 Fortunately, the stand-type succession problems encountered with the model do not significantly affect the overall pattern of results for this study.
 However, reconciling the original succession module formulation should be a priority.

 Although the answer(s) may not impact the findings from this study, this will help make the LandWeb model more valuable and defendable as a tool going forward.